1

 -

-Pruning Instructions: Minimal pruning required; remove dead or damaged branches as needed
+Pruning Instructions: Minimal pruning to maintain shape; remove dead or damaged branches. -

 Share